paulortman/ruralrevival_website/README.md

 ## Content Layout

 The majority of the content is in the `content` folder.
-Within that are folders and Markdown formated files for each pages/news article.
+Within that are folders and Markdown formatted files for each page/news article.
 Generally, news stories are stored as a markdown file in a named folder organized by year alongside their associated files/images.
 See `content/news/2019` as examples to follow.

 Some historic documents/attachments are in the `static` directory.
 These could be moved, but haven't been.
 If minutes